Getting Started with MonsterInsights: Guide and Checklist for Advanced Insights

 Getting Started with MonsterInsights eCommerce

-If you’re using WooCommerce of Easy Digital Downloads for your online store, you can setup Google Analytics tracking and it will provide you with invaluable data.
+If you’re using WooCommerce, MemberPress, or Easy Digital Downloads for your online store, you can setup Google Analytics tracking and it will provide you with invaluable data.
 You can use this to see exactly where your customers are falling off in the funnel and improve your conversion process.
 And find out exactly where your visitors are coming from and how your sales are affected.
-We’ll show you how to setup advanced eCommerce tracking with Google Analytics for your WooCommerce or Easy Digital Downloads site (in just a few clicks).
+We’ll show you how to set up advanced eCommerce tracking with Google Analytics for your WooCommerce, MemberPress, or Easy Digital Downloads site (in just a few clicks).
 If you aren’t a Pro user, you can upgrade your account in just one click.

 - Activate The MonsterInsights eCommerce Addon: how to get started with the eCommerce addon.